kodekloudhub/community-faq/README.md

 For exams with an included free retake, you may log into the training portal and schedule your retake as soon as you know you have failed.

 Remember that the retake must also fall within the one year period since the date of exam purchase.

+### If I raise a support ticket, when will it be answered?

+Expect _at least 3 working_ days for a response.
+If you raise it on a Friday, you're unlikely to hear back before the following Wednesday.

 ## Performance Based Exams